 Rome is huge and since Italians can hardly move without a car, traffic is quite an issue.
 This is why I always suggest, whenever you can, to prefer trains, metro, and trams to buses.
 Why?
 Because, unlike buses, they don’t get stuck in traffic.

 Rome public transport comprises of a wide network of buses, trams and three metro lines.
 The main metro lines are A and B, and a third one, the C in perpetual work in progress, has been opened recently and will probably be fully functional in autumn 2017.
 You can easily download Rome metro map online, while on ATAC website, or better “Viaggia Con ATAC App” for Android and iOS, you can calculate your itinerary, see what transport you need and check buses and trams timetable.

-Single tickets cost €1.50 and have a 100-minute validity including one metro ride, one train ride and bus rides until it expires.
-If you are staying for a while and are going to use Rome public transport everyday, you can decide to buy longer-lasting tickets: the 24-hour ticket costs €7, a 48-hour ticket is €12.50, for 72 hours is €18, while for 7 days costs €24.
-The best Rome bus and metro tickets are the monthly one, 35 € and you can use it day and night on every means of transportation, and the yearly one, 250 €, that gives you almost a 50% discount compared to the monthly subscription.
+Single tickets cost €1.50 and have a 100-minute validity including one metro ride, one train ride, and bus rides until it expires.
+If you are staying for a while and are going to use Rome public transport every day, you can decide to buy longer-lasting tickets: the 24-hour ticket costs €7, a 48-hour ticket is €12.50, for 72 hours is €18, while for 7 days costs €24.
+The best Rome bus and metro tickets are the monthly ones, 35 € and you can use it day and night on every means of transportation, and the yearly one, 250 €, that gives you almost a 50% discount compared to the monthly subscription.

 48 and 72 hours Roma Pass

-With a 48 hours Roma Pass you can visit one museum, use metro, buses and trams in Rome, and get discounts for exhibitions, tourists services and events tickets.
-A 48 hours Roma Pass price is 28€ and it starts from the first validation.
+With a 48-hour Roma Pass, you can visit one museum, use metro, buses, and trams in Rome, and get discounts for exhibitions, tourists services, and events tickets.
+A 48-hour Roma Pass price is 28€ and it starts from the first validation.